10 Exclusive Books With Morally Grey Characters

 This book will not work for everyone, and it seems to be a polarizing book.
 So it has been pitched as lesbian necromancers in space, which is true, but it also contains a close circle of a murder mystery.
 Gideon, the main character, is queer and funny.

-If you don’t like Gideon, you’re not going to enjoy this book necessarily.
+If you don’t like Gideon, you won’t enjoy this book.
 What makes this such a good time hinges on Gideon as the grey character driving the force of the book.
-I enjoyed all of its elements, and I’m very excited to continue in the series and learn more about the author’s dark world.
+I enjoyed all its elements and am excited to continue in the series and learn more about the author’s dark world.

 Author: Tamsyn Muir